stanford-rc/globus.stanford.edu/server/install.md

 directories (such as `/tmp`) are blocked, due to the deny-by-default nature of the path restrictions.

+<i class="fas fa-clipboard-list"></i> For this planning item, you need answers
+to the following questions:

+1. Am I OK relying on just the OS for access-control decisions, or do I need to implement more on top of them?

+2. If I want to set path restrictions, what will they be?

-*Congratulations!*  Your access control regime has been defined.
+<i class="fas fa-clipboard-check"></i> *Congratulations!*  Your access control
+regime has been defined.

 &nbsp;